 While this method is best done with the assistance of a psychotherapist, there are various CBT self-help workbooks available for PTSD.
 To learn more about the cognitive prong of CBT, check out this article on cognitive therapy.

 (5) Eye Movement Desensitization and Reprocessing (EMDR).

-EMDR is a type of talk-therapy that uses eye movements to help reprocess distressing memories and beliefs.
+EMDR is a type of individual therapy that uses eye movements to help reprocess distressing memories and beliefs.
 The theory is that the brain and thoughts can be rewired by specific movements of the eyes.
 It’s surprisingly effective.
 As the symptoms of PTSD improve, so do the nightmares.
 EMDR must be done with a therapist trained in the method.

 Doctors prescribe Prazosin to help with PTSD-related nightmares.
 Prazosin is a blood pressure medication that soothes the fight-or-flight response, which seems to diminish bad dreams.
 It’s use for nightmares is off-label, meaning it’s not FDA-approved for this purpose.
 (The medication is cheap and available in generic, so there aren’t any drug companies motivated to pursue the expensive process of getting FDA approval.)

 This medication was initially found to be helpful for combat-related nightmares, but in practice it’s now used for non-combat trauma too.
 It occasionally lowers blood pressure, which can cause dizziness and falls.
 For more information, talk to your health care provider.

 (7) A Final Message: Sleep, PTSD, Other Stuff, and Conclusion